 Now let’s talk about the uses of NFC in LoRa.
 It is of no surprise to see the NFC-enabled LoRaWAN® sensors in the market as you can read the news that NFC Forum and LoRa Alliance entered liaison to explore technical cooperation for IoT applications in March 2019 (Read News).

-Before taking use of the NFC technology, the old way of configuring LoRaWAN sensors would cost much more time.
-You have to download a tool to your PC or laptop at first, and read the information of sensors through a USB cable on your screen to complete the configurations.
-The wired cable based operation would be troublesome of enclosure opening, while there are a lot of sensors waiting for you to read them.
+Before making use of the NFC technology, the old way of configuring LoRaWAN® sensors would cost much more time.
+You have to download a tool to your PC or laptop at first and read the information of sensors through a USB cable on your screen to complete the configurations.
+The wired cable-based operation would be troublesome of enclosure opening, while there are a lot of sensors waiting for you to read them.
 Furthermore, you have to use a magnetic iron to control the turn on/off for sensors.

-- Difficult to realize the bulk config in short time
+- Difficult to realize the bulk config in a short time

-- No safty assurance for turn on / off operations
+- No safety assurance for turn on/off operations

 In our daily life, the benefits of NFC technology has long been proved in many scenarios, for example, NFC technology makes instant payment via smartphones and tablets easy.
-Also, the adoption of NFC technology can enhance the user experience in industrial applications that transmit data via LoRaWAN protocol.
+Also, it can enhance the user experience in industrial applications that transmit data via LoRaWAN® protocol.

 How Does NFC Improve User Experience?

 The enhancements can be in the following areas: